 - The cost of travel is to be kept to a minimum. - All grant conditions relating to the use of the vehicle must be strictly adhered to. - Staff must have an appropriate current licence before using the vehicle. - The vehicle is to be used solely for work purposes.
-Private use of the vehicle is not permitted. - Vehicle must be locked at all times that it is unattended.
+Private use of the vehicle is not permitted. - Vehicle must be locked at all times that it is unattended. - The primary user of the vehicle will ensure that the vehicle is maintained to the appropriate standard by;- - Cleaning the vehicle inside and out on a regular basis. - Making sure that the vehicle has petrol and oil at all times. - Reporting when the vehicle is damaged, or when repairs are required. - Making sure that the required servicing and maintenance is carried out. - Emergency breakdown service through Council is available for the vehicle.

-- The primary user of the vehicle will ensure that the vehicle is maintained to the appropriate standard by;- - Cleaning the vehicle inside and out on a regular basis. - o Making sure that the vehicle has petrol and oil at all times. - \circ $\;$ Reporting when the vehicle is damaged, or when repairs are required. - o Making sure that the required servicing and maintenance is carried out. - Emergency breakdown service through Council is available for the vehicle. - Petrol is to be obtained from Council's referred local fuel supplier and will be accounted for against the vehicle not the driver. - The vehicle is to have a fuel charge card.
+- Petrol is to be obtained from Council's referred local fuel supplier and will be accounted for against the vehicle not the driver. - The vehicle is to have a fuel charge card.
 This card must be presented at Council's referred local fuel supplier for payment.
-The card must remain in the car at all times.
-Coordinator - Emergency telephone numbers are displayed in the vehicle.
-This includes the hospital, police and local general practitioners.
+The card must remain in the car at all times. - Emergency telephone numbers are listed in a mobile telephone that is taken in the vehicle for the purposes of Meals on Wheels activity.